I need to do things that break the mould. Everyone has that rite of passage. I was just looking for something that would change me.

 Most 21-year-olds don’t have to face their own mortality, but Angus Bower had to overcome a serious heart condition and major surgery during his studies at the University of Technology Sydney (UTS) to achieve his dreams.

 Overcoming challenges have helped to make him a man with many goals.
-He not only finished his Bachelor of Business, but is now working as Content Marketing and Digital PR Manager for one of Australia’s fastest growing digital agencies - Indago Digital.
+He not only finished his Bachelor of Business, but is now working as Search Engine Optimisation Director for one of Australia’s leading creative agencies - Atomic 212.
 He’s also writing his first novel and poised to launch a creative enterprise.

 With little enthusiasm for study during his final year of high school, Angus didn’t get the marks he needed to study a Bachelor of Business at UTS directly.